 How you’ll experience the living sea

-Your platform for pure discovery, the 62-guest expedition ship National Geographic Sea Bird or National Geographic Sea Lion will be your base for exploring Baja California travel and the Sea of Cortez.
+Your platform for pure discovery, the 50-cabin expedition ship, National Geographic Venture, will be your base for exploring Baja California travel and the Sea of Cortez.
 The lounge is a moving window on the world outside, the bow the perfect place for photography, and the expedition landing craft and kayaks are a means to connect you up close to the wild world.
 Flexibility is a hallmark of our expeditions, and nowhere is this more true than Baja California.
 Expedition landing craft are dropped to get close to whales, and the captain will change course to keep the ship among a pod of dolphins.
 The ship will feel like home in no time as you discover all the nooks and crannies—and very welcoming, as the community camaraderie kindles.

 Choice of daily activities

 Walk, kayak, and snorkel.
 Head off for closer looks at pods of dolphins and whales aboard our expedition landing craft.
 Take a long hike with the wellness specialist if you crave exercise, or choose a short, slower walk with time for your naturalist to share the local medicinal uses of each plant you see.
 Stay aboard and read if you prefer.
 Or enjoy a massage from our wellness specialist.
 There’s no one-size-fits-all scheduling here: you can choose your activities, activity levels, and staff members to join every day.

 The best place in the world to see marine mammals